Kevin Spacey brings stage act to big screen in documentary

 "Now: In The Wings" opens in New York on Friday and is available for online download on Friday, rolling out to Los Angeles movie theatres next week after playing limited runs in other U.S. cities.
 It opens in the United Kingdom on June 9.

-It follows the project's final production through rehearsals and its international tour to places such as Beijing, Doha, San Francisco and Greece's ancient amphitheatre at Epidural's.
+It follows the project's final production through rehearsals and its international tour to places such as Beijing, Doha, San Francisco and Greece's ancient amphitheatre at Epidaurus.

 Shakespeare's 16th century play, based on England's medieval King Richard III, dramatizes Richard's bloody advance to the throne, all with a black comedy turn.
 For the part of Richard, Spacey dons a hunchback and affects a club-footed gait to mimic the antihero's crumpled physical appearance.